Characterizing Creativity in Data Visualization: Reflections and Future Directions: Design Space

-We identified two broad kinds of automation in creative representation: (a) algorithmic or heuristic-based automation; and (b) data-driven methods based on AI and ML.
-Algorithms are prevalent, appearing in 24 papers out of 31.
+The frameworks in T1 did not involve any automation.
+The frameworks are deeply rooted in human-performed creativity.
+We observed use of automation mostly in creative representation (T3) across two dimensions: (a) algorithmic or heuristic-based automation; and (b) data-driven methods based on AI and ML.
+Algorithms are prevalent, appearing in 24 papers out of 32.
 For example, Infomages~\cite{DBLP:journals/cgf/CoelhoM20} uses heuristics and algorithms to combine images from the web and chart data for producing infographics.
 Schroeder et al.~\cite{schroeder2015visualization} describe a visualization system that employs an algorithmic approach to adjust color maps through user interaction.
-In contrast, AI and ML based approaches are rare, appearing in only one paper.
-The paper, by Cui et al.~\cite{DBLP:journals/tvcg/CuiWHWLZZ22}, proposed an ML model for reusing elements from existing infographics into new ones.
-There were articles that combined visualization and AI models for a creative task (see Section~\ref{sec:cst}) but the actual representations were not claimed to be creative.
-It is worth noting that our corpus may not fully capture the most recent work, as it is current only through IEEE VIS 2024.
+In contrast, AI and ML-based approaches are rare, appearing in only two papers.
+The paper, by Cui et al.~\cite{DBLP:journals/tvcg/CuiWHWLZZ22}, proposed an ML model to reuse elements from existing infographics in new ones.
+The MetaGlyph~\cite{DBLP:journals/tvcg/YingSDYTYW23} system uses various ML models to generate glyph-based visualizations from a spreadsheet.
+Some articles combined visualization and AI models for a creative task (T2), but AI/ML was not used for visualization design in these articles.